-Bjarne Brynk Jensen, with the help of uQualio, is working actively to help major sponsors of the international charity organization Team Rynkeby to facilitate webinars.
-The aim: to exchange business ideas – and promote children's cancer research.
+Bjarne Brynk Jensen, with the help of uQualio, is working actively to help the international charity organization Team Rynkeby to facilitate webinars for significant sponsors of the organization.
+The aim: to exchange business ideas – and promote children’s cancer research.

 Story of Team Rynkeby